poldham/dsir/README.md

 tutorial](https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html)
 on the web history if you want to navigate through these issues.

-When the search has finished we will have a za\_sample in the environment (in this case it takes a few minutes).
+When the search has finished we will have bahamas\_raw in the environment (in this case it takes a few minutes).

-The object that comes back is a list that contains chunks of 10,000 records (up to the 36,729 above).
-These records are in XML format and need to be parsed to a table.
+The object that comes back is a list that contains chunks of 10,000 records (around 33,000 records).
+These records are esummaries in XML format and need to be parsed to a table.

 ### Parsing the Results

 To parse the results we use `dsi_parse()`.
 This will iterate over each of the list objects and convert the data to a data.frame that we can save.
 Note that this can take some time to do.
-If we simply call dsi\_parse the result will be another list (this time of data.frames) so we use `map_df()` from `purrr` (part of the tidyverse) to bind them all together.
+If we simply call `dsi_parse` the result will be another list (this time of data.frames) so we use `map_df()` from `purrr` (part of the tidyverse) to bind them all together.
 If you don’t have the tidyverse then use `install.packages(tidyverse)` to get it.

-One ppint to note about the parsing of the esummary data is that the existing function does not parse the statistics table inside the summary.
+One point to note about the parsing of the esummary data is that the existing function does not parse the statistics table inside the summary.
 The reason for this is that basic statistics such as the sequence length are already included and the stats table does not in